MicrosoftDocs/azure-media-services/media-services/latest/security-access-storage-managed-identity-cli-tutorial.md

 - Configure the storage account to allow access to “AzureServices”
 - Configure Media Services to access the storage account using Managed Identity
 - Upload media content to Media Services Assets
-- Create encoding jobs which use Media Services Assets as the job input.
-DO NOT USE SAS URLS or JobInputHTTP
+- Create encoding jobs which use Media Services Assets as the job input.  **DO NOT** use SAS URLS or JobInputHTTP.

 ## Sign in to Azure